paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 (4) **Person** — The term “person” means a natural person, and does not include a legal entity.

+(5) **Qualified pass-through entity** — The term “qualified pass-through entity” means—

+  (A) a partnership (within the meaning of subchapter K of chapter 1 of the Internal Revenue Code of 1986 [[26 U.S.C.
+701](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section701&num=0&edition=prelim) et seq.]);

+  (B) an S corporation (as defined in section 1361 of that Code);

+  (C) a limited liability company that does not affirmatively elect to be treated as a corporation; and

+  (D) a joint venture or general partnership.

-(5) **Secretary** — The term “Secretary” means the Secretary of Agriculture.
+(6) **Secretary** — The term “Secretary” means the Secretary of Agriculture.

-**(b) Limitation on payments for covered commodities (other than peanuts)** The total amount of payments received, directly or indirectly, by a person or legal entity (except a joint venture or general partnership) for any crop year under sections 1116 and 1117 of the Agricultural Act of 2014 ([7 U.S.C.
-9016](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016), 9017) (other than for peanuts) may not exceed $125,000.
+**(b) Limitation on payments for covered commodities (other than peanuts)** Subject to subsection (i), the total amount of payments received, directly or indirectly, by a person or legal entity (except a qualified pass-through entity) for any crop year under sections 1116 and 1117 of the Agricultural Act of 2014 ([7 U.S.C.
+9016](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016), 9017) (other than for peanuts) may not exceed $155,000.

-**(c) Limitation on payments for peanuts** The total amount of payments received, directly or indirectly, by a person or legal entity (except a joint venture or general partnership) for any crop year under sections 1116 and 1117 of the Agricultural Act of 2014 ([7 U.S.C.
-9016](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016), 9017) for peanuts may not exceed $125,000.
+**(c) Limitation on payments for peanuts** Subject to subsection (i), the total amount of payments received, directly or indirectly, by a person or legal entity (except a qualified pass-through entity) for any crop year under sections 1116 and 1117 of the Agricultural Act of 2014 ([7 U.S.C.
+9016](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016), 9017) for peanuts may not exceed $155,000.

-**(d) Limitation on applicability** Nothing in this section authorizes any limitation on any benefit associated with the forfeiture of a commodity pledged as collateral for a loan made available under subtitle B of title I of the Agricultural Act of 2014 [[7 U.S.C.
-9031](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) et seq.] or title I of the Agricultural Act of 2014 [[7 U.S.C.
+**(d) Limitation on applicability** Nothing in this section authorizes any limitation on any benefit associated with the forfeiture of a commodity pledged as collateral for a loan made available under title I of the Agricultural Act of 2014 [[7 U.S.C.
 9001](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001) et seq.].

 **(e) Attribution of payments**